 Fig. 12.2-2 shows the breakdown of the end-to-end latency in the current mobile network.
-This figure implies that the network architecture needs to allow latency-aware deployment of network functions and services in order to satisfy end-to-end latency requirements.
+This figure implies that the network architecture needs to allow latency-aware deployment of network functions and services in order to make the most of wireless latency reduction (targeted from 10msec to 1msec) described in ITU-R IMT Vision document [23].